PhilipQuirke/SkyCombAnalystHelp/UserInterface.md

 | Finished   | Shows total elapsed time (including loading, processing, UI updating and saving). |
 | Objects    | Number of objects and significant objects detected is shown |

-Once the processing has finished, the updated video and spreadsheet files are written to disk.
-This can take a few seconds.

-## Other Progress Indicators
-As the video is being processing:
-- The video frame(s) currently being processed, annotated with any objects found, is displayed in the UI.
-- Various graphs in the UI are updated to show the position of the drone and any objects found.

-Note: If the Speed is set to "Max" speed then the UI is only updated every 100 frames.
-This is the fastest processing mode.

-## The final output
+# The output
-When the image processing run has finished, in the UI:
+When the image processing run has finished, the object list appears:
-- The main progress indicator is updated
-- Various graphs are updated
-- A list detailing the objects found is displayed

 ![Main form](./Static/UIExample.png?raw=true "Main form")

-Also, these files are saved on disk:
+Also, these files are automatically saved on disk:
 - The annotated thermal video is saved to a file named InputFileName_SkyComb.mp4
 - Much thermal & optical meta-data, drone flight path and altitude data, ground and tree-top elevation, objects detected data is saved to a spreadsheet file named InputFileName_SkyComb.xls